khakhalin/notes/00_words_to_lookup.md

 * repeat heap, now with deletion
 * implement Dijsktra
 * implement red-black tree?
+* refresh "read from a console" and read from file in Python
 * finish Google production thing
 * dual bases: why is this term a thing?
 How does it help?
 Describe here: [[la_01]]
 * How come stochastic gradient descent provides regularization?
 Why adding bagging to GBM, for example, can be considered a case of regularization? [[05_Ensembles]].